-Record number of children covered by health insurance in 2011February 5th, 2013 in Health /
+Record number of children covered by health insurance in 2011February 5, 2013 in Medicine & Health / Health

 A record number of U.S. children were covered by health insurance in 2011, mostly due to substantial increases in the enrollment rates of public insurance, according to new research from the Carsey Institute at the University of New Hampshire.